LucianoCirino/MHWI-LedgeLBG/README.md

 </tr>
 </table>

-**Pros:**
-- The second strongest Spread 3 LLBG with better status ammo options.
-- Potentially the best Pierce gun with access to Rapid-Fire Pierce 2.

 ---

 ## ROYAL SUREFIRE SHOT

-- Boasts the largest Normal 3 magazine, offering extensive bounce opportunities.
+- This gun may fall short on brute strength, but it stands out with the largest Normal 3 magazine and it's unique ability to ledge bounce with the most ammo types in game.

 <table>
 <tr style="vertical-align:top;">